JuliaIntervals/IntervalLinearAlgebra.jl/docs/src/tutorials/eigenvalues.md

 ## Verified floating point computations of eigenvalues

-In the previous section we considered the problem of finding the solution set (or an enclosure of it) of an interval matrix.
+In the previous section we considered the problem of finding the eigenvalue set (or an enclosure of it) of an interval matrix.
 In this section, we consider the problem of computing eigenvalues and eigenvectors of a floating point matrix *rigorously*, that is we want to find an enclosure of the true eigenvalues and eigenvectors of the matrix.
 In `IntervalLinearAlgebra.jl` this is achieved using the [`verify_eigen`](@ref) function, as the following example demonstrates.

 ```@example eigs
 A = [1 2; 3 4]